pdwrc/rc-light-controller/README.md

-If you only want to run off 6V, you could replace the regulator, capacitors and the Schottky diode (D1) with a simple signal diode that will knock 0.7V off the supply.
+If you only want to run off 6V, you could replace the regulator, capacitors and the Schottky diode (D1) with a simple signal diode that will knock 0.7V off the supply voltage.

 A normal diode is fine in place of the Schottky diode, and it probably isn't needed anyway.
-It's to prevent the RC power supply from being powered by the Pico's USB port, if connected.
+It's to prevent the RC power supply from being back-powered by the Pico's USB port, if connected.

 ## Input